 Dee received her B.S. in Physical Therapy from Boston University’s Sargent College of Allied Health Professions, and her M.A. from Rider University in Lawrenceville, NJ.
 Her clinical focus has been in the area of gerontology and neurological disease rehabilitation.

-Lori previously co-founded a regional multimillion dollar Medicare certified home health care company.
+Lori has held a number of increasingly responsible executive roles.
+She is known for her relationship building skills, creativity, drive and leadership.
+Lori thrives on innovation and challenges particularly those that expand the company’s reach.
 Early in her nursing career she combined her clinical knowledge with her legal interests and began working as a specialized member of a litigation team that led to earning her Certified Legal Nurse Consulting credentials.

 Robert focuses his practice on representing home health, hospice and private duty providers in all aspects of their operations.
 With more than 10 years of experience in working with these industries, Robert has developed a reputation for understanding the issues facing home care providers and has assisted clients in a number of areas related to the operation of their businesses.